Loading...

 How to consume english indian rice flour roti without glucose spikes

-Include a source of protein like grilled chicken, fish, or tofu alongside your meal.
-Protein can help stabilize blood sugar levels.
+Add a source of protein to your meal, such as grilled chicken, tofu, or lentils.
+Protein can help to slow digestion and stabilize blood sugar levels.

 Incorporate Healthy Fats